mjdecker/mjdecker.github.io/_notes/programming-languages/variables.md

 # More on C++ Globals
 <script src="https://gist.github.com/mjdecker/3badcdf63b7eea824f9c40dd58466c1e.js?file=modifying_global.cpp"></script>
 * Can only be defined once
-* Can be declared many other files with external linkage
+* Can be declared in other files with external linkage
 * *Avoid using mutable globals, as they typically make code hard to understand/maintain*

 # Dynamic Scope